Confluence 8.1 Upgrade Notes

 Speaking of moving pages, we’ve removed a misleading 3-minute timeout warning that appeared during high-volume page moves even if the pages actually moved after that period of time.
 It’s been replaced with a loading icon and a count of the seconds elapsed since the operation started – which will run until the pages have moved successfully.
 Oh, sweet closure.

-Following Microsoft announcing end of life to basic authentication for Exchange Online by 31 December 2022, we’ve extended OAuth 2.0 support to the following mail server apps and will back port this functionality to Confluence 7.19 LTS:
+Following Microsoft announcing end of life to basic authentication for Exchange Online by 31 December 2022, we’ve extended OAuth 2.0 support to the following mail server plugins:

-If you use Microsoft Office Exchange on Confluence, you’ll need to configure a new outgoing link, and then update your mail account's authentication method in Space tools.
+If you use Microsoft Office Exchange on Confluence, you’ll need to configure a new outgoing link, and then update your mail account's authentication method to OAuth 2.0 in Space tools.

 Screenshot: Mail Account settings with authentication dropdown menu